hakimshifat/ONotes1/DSA/Linked List/Linked List.md

 1.Info part
 2.NEXT part which is basically pointer to the next NODE 3.First node is called HEAD
-4.Last node is called LAST
+4.Last node is called LAST.
 5.The NEXT part of LAST will be NULL.

 ```C